 We use a combination of hostels, hotels, motels and cabins on our Budget Lodging Tours.
 Accommodation will be arranged on a single sex, multi or twin share basis (Hogan stays are mixed sex).
 Where possible we will keep the group together but this cannot be guaranteed, we will try to accommodate couples, however twin rooms cannot be guaranteed.
 There is no Food Kitty collected on our Budget Lodging Tours and meals will need to be paid for locally.
 However, a lunch kitty has proven a popular alternative to three meals out.
 This is optional and our leader will help organise it for those groups who choose this option.
 You do not need to bring a sleeping bag for the majority of BLT tours, but a sleeping bag will be required on the Southern BLT, Northern BLT and Grand BLT.

 Buses Or Local Transport (BOLT) Tours

 We use hotels on a twin share basis on BOLT tours.
 Travel options range between first class buses, public transport, overnight sleeper coaches, ferries, water taxis and mini buses.
 Meals and optional activities need to be paid for locally.

 You need to bring your own sleeping bag for all our camping trips.
-We recommend a `three season' bag during the summer months and a `four season' bag the rest of the year, as some nights can be cool to cold, especially in mountainous and desert areas.
+We recommend a 'three season' bag during the summer months and a 'four season' bag the rest of the year, as some nights can be cool to cold, especially in mountainous and desert areas.
 We supply a foam pad to sleep on, but if you prefer added comfort, you are encouraged to bring your own self-inflating sleeping pad and pillow.
-You do not need to bring a sleeping bag on our BLT trips or BOLT trips, apart from the Southern BLT, Northern BLT, Grand BLT and Mexican BLT where you will need one.
+You do not need to bring a sleeping bag on our BLT trips or BOLT trips, apart from the Southern BLT, Northern BLT and Grand BLT where you will need one.

 Frequent Trekkers Discount & Benefits